 Trainees are expected to participate in audit and quality improvement projects in each of their placements.

 The final version of the Child and Adolescent ST4-6 curriculum has been approved and is now available on the College website.
 An overview of this document can be found on pages 154-155.
+It is being adapted in 2019/20 to take account of the GMC Generic Professional Capabilities Framework.

 This is an important way of keeping a record of your training.
 It is recommended that you regularly update this, and include time for doing so in your regular timetable (up to an hour per week) so that the information is collected and added to as part of an ongoing process, rather than being done in haste before the ARCP.
-Some changes to the site were introduced in August 2014.

 Especially in the final year of training, support will be given to trainees to develop their management knowledge and experience.